-Send them a card to say thank you, have a team lunch to celebrate, organise a picnic in the park.
+Send them a card to say thank you, have a team lunch to celebrate success in your business, organise a picnic in the park.
 It doesn’t have to be something big and expensive.
 Indeed, in these current straitened times that probably wouldn’t be appropriate.
 The mere fact that you are recognising and celebrating their success will be enough.

-And while you’re at it – don’t just save the celebrations for the big successes.
+And while you’re at it – don’t just save celebrating work achievements for the big successes.
 Regular praise for the small, daily achievements that keep the wheels turning can do much to create a positive atmosphere and build strong relationships between managers and their teams.

 Of course you could always create a celebratory atmosphere by organising your own Diamond Jubilee party.
 I wish you a sparkling company celebration – and a relaxed long weekend to recover.